brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 * A regression suite is built alongside the feature and new bugs can have regression tests delivered with the fix.

-Maybe the most important reason of all is you'll gain a greater understanding of the role of QA in the software development process, and you'll increase your cross-discipline collaboration.
+Maybe the most important benefit is that you'll gain a greater understanding of the role of QA in the software development process, and you'll increase your cross-discipline collaboration.